MaxIG1/NYC_Public_Transport_Forecasting/README.md

 This project demonstrates the effectiveness of the Random Forest model in predicting taxi demand in New York City.
 Further optimization and feature engineering could enhance the model's accuracy.

 For detailed information, refer to the project's Jupyter notebooks.

+## Requirements

+Please see the requirements.txt in folder notebooks for creating a virtual environment.
 --------

 <p><small>Project based on the <a target="_blank" href="https://drivendata.github.io/cookiecutter-data-science/">cookiecutter data science project template</a>. #cookiecutterdatascience</small></p>